sensu/catalog/integrations/servicenow/servicenow-cmdb-registration/README.md

 It supports custom CMDB tables and custom CMDB fields, with per-host configuration overrides.
 See the Setup section below for more information.

+This integration is compatible with ServiceNow versions "Rome" or older.

 <!-- Provide a high level overview of the integration contents (e.g. checks, filters, mutators, handlers, assets, etc) -->

 This integration includes the following resources: